comic/grand-challenge.org/app/docs/development.rst

 We recommend using Pycharm for development.

-Running through docker-compose
+Running through docker compose
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You will need the Professional edition to use the docker-compose integration.
+You will need the Professional edition to use the docker compose integration.
 To set up the environment in Pycharm Professional 2018.1:

 1. ``File`` -> ``Settings`` -> ``Project: grand-challenge.org`` -> ``Project Interpreter`` -> ``Cog`` wheel (top right) -> ``Add`` -> ``Docker Compose``